Derrick-Kimani/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv script will move a file to a directory rm script will execute the removal of a file in a directory rmdir script will delete a directory
+mv script will move a file to a directory rm script will execute the removal of a file in a directory rmdir script will delete a directory cd - script will change the working directory to the previous one ls al . .. /boot script will display contents of working directory, parent of the working directory and boot directory in long format including hiddien files